 I, Sanjay r/o Bommanahalli, Begur road, Bangalore, Karnataka have changed my name to Sourav, sworn in front for Notary M. Rajesh on 15/02/2020.

-Once your notification is published in the newspaper, remember to collect as many copies as you can, and store it for future use.
-Although one single copy will suffice, it is better to store as many original newspaper ad copies as you can, to be on the safer side.
+If your announcement is published in the newspaper, remember to preserve as many copies as possible, and store them for future use.
+Although one single copy will do, it would be better to retain as many original newspaper ads as you can.

 Note: Married women who would like to change their surname after marriage, should add their husband’s name and address in the notification.